FC Barcelona Rugby

-Futbol Club Barcelona Rugby is a Spanish rugby union club.
-The senior team currently plays in División de Honor, the premier level of Spanish rugby union.
+Futbol Club Barcelona Rugby is a Catalan Spanish rugby union club.
+The senior team currently plays in División de Honor Élite, the second level of Spanish rugby union.
 Formed in 1924, the club is a member of the FC Barcelona family.
 The club currently plays its home games in La Teixonera.

 Before the Spanish Civil War, the club won the Spain Championship on three occasions and the Catalonia Championship seven times.
 During the 1940s and 1950s Barcelona was one of the strongest rugby clubs in Spain, winning a further 10 Spanish championships.
 In 1953 and 1954 they won the first Spanish league titles.

 History

 Formation

 On September 21, 1924 Barça played its first match, a friendly against CADCI in Sant Boi de Llobregat.
 This inaugural match was attended by the then president and founder of the club, Joan Gamper, who was accompanied by numerous executives.
 Barcelona won the match 9-5.

-Francisco Baltasar Albèniz was made delegate of the rugby club by Gamper, who was a great admirer of the rugby and who saw Baltasar as a true FC Barcelona man, and a real pioneer of this sport in Spain.
+Francisco Baltasar Albèniz was made delegate of the rugby club by Gamper, who was an admirer of the rugby and who saw Baltasar as a true FC Barcelona man, and a pioneer of this sport in Spain.
 For the club's silver anniversary, two international matches were staged: the first against Stade Toulousain, reigning champions in France that year, and the second an exhibition against players from both Stade Toulousain and MSP Perpignan.
 Both matches were played in Les Corts, and despite the lack of grass pitches, the French players gave a great demonstration of their skills.